Good Bugs For Your Garden

 Bees, Wasps and Ants

 Butterflies and moths are attractive; they’re also important pollinators.
-Even better, their caterpillars attract birds.
+Even better, caterpillars attract birds.
 More than 95 percent of backyard birds rely on caterpillars as a primary food for their young.
 Attracting these insects to your garden essentially means attracting more birds.
 You might be able to find any one of these eight caterpillars in your backyard.

 These arachnids are some of the most helpful garden invertebrates, but they’re also among the most maligned.
 All spiders are predatory and feed on insects, whether they hunt using skillfully woven webs (argiope and orb-weaver spiders), by ambush (tarantulas and trap-door spiders) or by stalking (wolf and jumping spiders).
 Here’s another reason why you might not want to kill a spider.